Removing Unified Manager

 What you’ll need

-All clusters (data sources) must be removed from the Unified Manager server before removing the software.
+All clusters (data sources) should be removed from the Unified Manager server before you remove the virtual machine (VM).